 When riding amongst cars on open roads, make sure to keep your lane and respect traffic signs (stop signs, traffic lights, pedestrian crossings, speed limitations etc) just like you would when driving.
 More about longboarding safety.

-Be friendly and courteous to pedestrians and neighbors so as to maintain a pleasant vibe and convey a positive image of longboarding – vs the traditional anti social image associated with skateboarding in general.
+Be friendly and courteous to pedestrians and neighbors so as to maintain a pleasant vibe and convey a positive image of longboarding – vs the traditional anti-social image associated with skateboarding in general.

 Keep the noise down in residential areas, especially at late hours.
-Avoid screaming or cursing when riding in group, and avoid sliding at night as it’s a very noisy maneuver.
+Avoid screaming or cursing when riding in a group, and avoid sliding at night as it’s a very noisy maneuver.